Biotic Interactions & Climate

 |

 Foraging traits could alter the strength of direct and indirect effects of climate warming.
 We are using microcosm experiments, in situ field experiments, and field surveys of ponds in southwestern Michigan to understand how rising temperatures will interact with predator foraging strategy to alter predator-prey interactions of freshwater invertebrates.
 We are using experimental results to parameterize mathematical population models forecasting how changing predator-prey interactions may alter invertebrate populations and the structure of freshwater food webs under different RCP climate change scenarios.
-With funding from NASA (NESSF), we are working to scale up these results to continental scales with the aquaXterra project described above.
+With funding from NASA (NESSF), we scaled up these results to continental scales with the aquaXterra project.

 |

-We are using multivariate autoregressive models to investigate how freshwater fish body condition has changed in response to climate and biotic interactions over 30 years in Arctic lakes.
+Biotic interactions We used multivariate autoregressive models to investigate how freshwater fish body condition has changed in response to climate and biotic interactions over 30 years in Arctic lakes.
 Species include: lake trout, Arctic grayling, round whitefish, slimy sculpin, and burbot.

 |